All Episodes

 Well, how does this end?

-And what what I was really impressed with as I was watching this all unfold last night is they hit deep inside of Iran.
+And what I was really impressed with as I was watching this all unfold last night is they hit deep inside of Iran.

 And I did not think it would be as easy as it was for Israel.

-They're spread out, they're buried underground.
+They're buried underground.

 They were able to stop every missile that was fired into Israel, but one out of hundreds that were fired.